 Cloth diapering isn’t as intimidating as it may seem.
 I was a cloth diaper mom when there wasn’t an option to use disposables.
 We used big safety pins and rubber pants.
 Those days are gone.
-Bulky terry squares have been replaced by lightweight all-in-one designer diapers, so gorgeous that if you go on Pinterest, you will see moms showing off their collection of diapers in all the colors of the rainbow and in a wonderful array of designs.
+Bulky terry squares have been replaced by lightweight all-in-one designer diapers, so gorgeous that if you go on Pinterest, you will see moms showing off their collection of diapers in all the colors of the rainbow and in a beautiful array of designs.

 The strangest thing is, if you declare to your disposable diaper friends that you are thinking of using cloth diapers, they will try so very hard to change your mind.
 They will tell you that you don’t want to mess with all that poop.
 Do their babies not poop?
 Do they not have to change diapers too?
 With the disposable eco-friendly liners that are laid inside the cloth diapers these days, one can just flush the poop (with the liner) and throw the diaper in the wash.
 At the end of the day, all you have to do is turn on the washing machine.
 With disposables, you are left with a trash can full of dirty poop filled diapers that MUST be taken out each night.
 Hundreds of dollars every month into the land fields.